Colorectal Cancer Services at University Hospitals Seidman Cancer Center

 If you or a loved one have just been diagnosed with colorectal cancer, you likely have concerns and fears about the future.
 At UH Seidman Cancer Center, we understand, and we can help.

-The gastrointestinal cancer care team at UH Seidman Cancer Center is nationally recognized in the top 30 of all hospitals nationwide for the treatment of gastrointestinal cancers, including colorectal cancer, according to U.S. News & World Report.
+The gastrointestinal cancer care team at UH Seidman Cancer Center, one of the top colon cancer centers, is nationally recognized in the top 30 of all hospitals nationwide for the treatment of gastrointestinal cancers, including colorectal cancer, according to U.S. News & World Report.

 Our advanced treatments include: